Hello there, I am Guido!

 Relative Performance Evaluation (RPE) is a common feature of executive compensation contracts that is used to incentivize managerial effort.
 A side effect of RPE that is lesser-known (yet trivial to prove theoretically) is to alter product market conduct, as it provides a motive for managers to hurt competitors’ profits rather than pursue the maximization of their own firm’s profits.
 To quantify these effects, we build a general equilibrium model of oligopoly with GHL demand and ultra-realistic managerial incentives.
 In our model, the pro-competitive effects of RPE increase with the assortativity between the network of product rivalries and the network of RPE benchmarking relationships.
 To construct the latter, we undertake a massive data analysis effort to process highly-unstructured data from over 15,000 executive compensation contracts.
 We then use our model to quantify, firm-by-firm, the effect of RPE on the firm’s supply decisions, allocative efficiency and consumer welfare.

-Presentations: SIOE 2023, UChicago Stigler Center Affiliate Conference, EUI, Rice Brownbag, Oligo Workshop 2025, CICM 2025, SED 2025, SEA 2025 (scheduled)
+Presentations: SIOE 2023, UChicago Stigler Center Affiliate Conference, EUI, Rice Brownbag, Oligo Workshop 2025, CICM 2025, SED 2025, SEA 2025, Network Science and Economics Conference 2026

 Game, Set and Match: Playing, Learning, and Retiring in Professional Tennis (with Christopher J. Flinn and Pietro Garibaldi)